D-Cipher/My-Courses/Aws Courses/Aws Developer Associate/Course Notes/4 VPC/Setup VPC Guide.md

 ###Auto-Assign IP Address
 In order for instances inside the public subnet to access the internet we need to have the instance assign ip addresses to them.

-1. Select your public subnet and go to "Subnet Actions" > "Modify auto-assign IP settings".
+1. Go to "Subnets" and select your public subnet.
+Then click on "Subnet Actions" > "Modify auto-assign IP settings".
 2. Check "Enable auto-assign public IPv4 address", then click save.

 ###Create Security Group